Meyer Handelman Co. Sells 10,210 Shares of Nucor Co. (NYSE:NUE)

-Meyer Handelman Co. lessened its stake in shares of Nucor Co.
-(NYSE:NUE – Free Report) by 12.2% during the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The fund owned 73,532 shares of the basic materials company’s stock after selling 10,210 shares during the period.
+Meyer Handelman Co. lowered its holdings in Nucor Co.
+(NYSE:NUE – Free Report) by 12.2% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 73,532 shares of the basic materials company’s stock after selling 10,210 shares during the quarter.
 Meyer Handelman Co.’s holdings in Nucor were worth $12,798,000 at the end of the most recent reporting period.

-Several other large investors have also made changes to their positions in the business.
-Guardian Wealth Advisors LLC NC raised its position in shares of Nucor by 2.8% in the second quarter.
-Guardian Wealth Advisors LLC NC now owns 2,313 shares of the basic materials company’s stock valued at $381,000 after buying an additional 64 shares during the last quarter.
-Dorsey & Whitney Trust CO LLC lifted its stake in Nucor by 1.7% in the third quarter.
-Dorsey & Whitney Trust CO LLC now owns 4,168 shares of the basic materials company’s stock worth $652,000 after acquiring an additional 68 shares during the last quarter.
-Global Assets Advisory LLC lifted its stake in Nucor by 3.3% in the third quarter.
-Global Assets Advisory LLC now owns 2,168 shares of the basic materials company’s stock worth $339,000 after acquiring an additional 69 shares during the last quarter.
-Alps Advisors Inc. lifted its stake in Nucor by 3.5% in the third quarter.
-Alps Advisors Inc. now owns 2,066 shares of the basic materials company’s stock worth $323,000 after acquiring an additional 69 shares during the last quarter.
-Finally, SeaCrest Wealth Management LLC raised its holdings in Nucor by 2.0% during the fourth quarter.
-SeaCrest Wealth Management LLC now owns 3,645 shares of the basic materials company’s stock worth $480,000 after purchasing an additional 71 shares in the last quarter.
-76.48% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also recently modified their holdings of the company.
+Keybank National Association OH raised its stake in shares of Nucor by 3.4% during the 3rd quarter.
+Keybank National Association OH now owns 19,246 shares of the basic materials company’s stock worth $3,009,000 after acquiring an additional 639 shares in the last quarter.
+Deutsche Bank AG grew its position in Nucor by 2.5% during the 3rd quarter.
+Deutsche Bank AG now owns 908,340 shares of the basic materials company’s stock worth $142,019,000 after purchasing an additional 22,470 shares during the last quarter.
+AEGON ASSET MANAGEMENT UK Plc purchased a new stake in Nucor during the 4th quarter worth approximately $5,490,000.
+Nordea Investment Management AB boosted its holdings in shares of Nucor by 2.1% in the 4th quarter.
+Nordea Investment Management AB now owns 1,094,177 shares of the basic materials company’s stock valued at $190,376,000 after acquiring an additional 22,596 shares during the last quarter.
+Finally, SlateStone Wealth LLC boosted its holdings in shares of Nucor by 85.9% in the 3rd quarter.
+SlateStone Wealth LLC now owns 2,480 shares of the basic materials company’s stock valued at $388,000 after acquiring an additional 1,146 shares during the last quarter.
+Institutional investors own 76.48% of the company’s stock.

 Nucor (NYSE:NUE – Get Free Report) last announced its earnings results on Monday, January 29th.
-The basic materials company reported $3.16 earnings per share for the quarter, beating the consensus estimate of $2.83 by $0.33.
-Nucor had a return on equity of 21.42% and a net margin of 13.03%.
-The business had revenue of $7.70 billion during the quarter, compared to analysts’ expectations of $7.64 billion.
-During the same quarter last year, the business posted $4.89 earnings per share.
-The company’s quarterly revenue was down 11.7% on a year-over-year basis.
-Equities analysts predict that Nucor Co. will post 14.03 EPS for the current year.
+The basic materials company reported $3.16 earnings per share for the quarter, topping the consensus estimate of $2.83 by $0.33.
+Nucor had a net margin of 13.03% and a return on equity of 21.42%.
+The company had revenue of $7.70 billion during the quarter, compared to analyst estimates of $7.64 billion.
+During the same quarter last year, the firm posted $4.89 earnings per share.
+Nucor’s revenue was down 11.7% compared to the same quarter last year.
+On average, equities analysts anticipate that Nucor Co. will post 14.03 EPS for the current year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, May 10th.
-Investors of record on Thursday, March 28th will be issued a $0.54 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, May 10th.
+Investors of record on Thursday, March 28th will be paid a $0.54 dividend.
 The ex-dividend date of this dividend is Wednesday, March 27th.
-This represents a $2.16 annualized dividend and a yield of 1.10%.
-Nucor’s dividend payout ratio (DPR) is currently 12.01%.
+This represents a $2.16 dividend on an annualized basis and a yield of 1.10%.
+Nucor’s dividend payout ratio is currently 12.01%.

 Nucor Corporation engages in manufacture and sale of steel and steel products.
 It operates in three segments: steel mills, steel products, and raw materials.
 The Steel Mills segment produces hot-rolled, cold-rolled, and galvanized sheet steel products; plate steel products; wide-flange beams, beam blanks, and H-piling and sheet piling structural steel products; bar steel products, such as blooms, billets, concrete reinforcing and merchant bars, and engineered special bar quality products; and engages in the steel trading and rebar distribution businesses.